1Now the Queen of Sheba had been hearing of the fame of Solomon concerning the name of Yahweh, and she came to test him with difficult questions.

 19The throne had six steps, and there was a rounded top at the back of the throne, and there were armrests on either side of the seat and two lions standing beside the armrests.

 20Twelve lions stood there on the one side and on the other on the six steps: there was nothing like it made in any kingdom.

 21All king Solomon’s drinking vessels were of gold, and all the vessels of the House in the Forest of Lebanon were of pure gold.
 None were of silver; it was not considered of any value in the days of Solomon.

 22For the king had at sea a fleet of Tarshish ships, with the fleet of Hiram; once every three years the fleet of Tarshish ships came, bringing gold and silver, ivory and apes and peacocks.

 23So King Solomon was greater than all the kings of the earth in riches and in wisdom.

 24And all the earth sought the presence of Solomon, to hear his wisdom that God had put in his heart.

-25And each one of them brought his tribute, vessels of silver, and vessels of gold, and clothing, and armor, and spices, horses and mules—that which was due year after year.
+25And each one of them brought his tribute, articles of silver, and articles of gold, and clothing, and armor, and spices, horses and mules—that which was due year after year.

 26And Solomon gathered chariots and horsemen, and he had 1,400 chariots and 12,000 horsemen that he stationed in the chariot cities and with the king at Jerusalem.